DfX-NYUAD/Corblivar/README.md

 - various updates and cleanups for benchmarks and experimental setups

 ## 1.2.0
-*October 13, 2014, commit 3f770ef4302729f6aa253ecdb65d2ffbb6c2ffbb*
-**major updates (alignment encoding and handling, consideration of interconnects' HPWL), new features (clustering of signal TSVs and related hotspot determination), and various fixes and cleanups**
+*October 13, 2014: major updates (alignment encoding and handling, consideration of interconnects' HPWL); new features (clustering of signal TSVs and related hotspot determination), and various fixes and cleanups*
 - added handling for TSV blocks
 - added feature; clustering of signal TSVs into vertical buses, related features like blob-detection-based hotspot determination and handling of vertical buses during thermal analysis
 - update alignment encoding; added global type (strict, flexible) and signals count